leonhard-s/auraxium/README.md

 ## Overview

-Auraxium's original goal is to facilitate the use of the API without compromising functionality.
-This is achieved by first generating an object representing the query to perform, which then generates the URL required.
+Auraxium's goal is to facilitate the use of the API without compromising functionality.
+This is achieved by first instantiating an object representing the query to perform, which then generates the URL required.

 This functionality is available for all games that support the original Census API.